Prabanj10/Ebimo/README.md

-# SaveBill - tool to analyze and optimize your electricity usage
+# Ebimo - A tool to analyze and optimize your electricity usage

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).